sindresorhus/awesome-scifi/readme.md

 #### [The Fifth Head of Cerberus](https://www.goodreads.com/book/show/845501.The_Fifth_Head_of_Cerberus) (1972) *by Gene Wolfe* [4.0]

 This is an incredible book.
 Absolutely incredible.
 The first section, about a son of a scientist, is a great exposé of Wolfe's ability to make the future sound like the Victorian past, and to add decay to what, to our eyes, seems incredibly futuristic.
-The story about the traveller and the aborigines on Saint Croix is something I think about a lot - "old men think long thoughts", in particular, is a thought that I love, especially given it's context.
+The story about the traveler and the aborigines on Saint Croix is something I think about a lot - "old men think long thoughts", in particular, is a thought that I love, especially given it's context.
 Gene Wolfe also uses the epistolary novel technique incredibly well in the third story.
-But the best part is how you come to realise that each of these stories is intertwined with the others, subtly.
+But the best part is how you come to realize that each of these stories is intertwined with the others, subtly.
 Amazing storytelling. - [@RichardLitt](https://github.com/RichardLitt)

 > Gene Wolfe’s _The Fifth Head of Cerberus_ is a universally acknowledged masterpiece of science fiction by one of the field’s most brilliant writers.
 Far out from Earth, two sister planets, Saint Anne and Saint Croix, circle each other in an eternal dance.
 It is said a race of shapeshifters once lived here, only to perish when men came.
 But one man believes they can still be found, somewhere in the back of the beyond.